Planar pseudo-geodesics and totally umbilic submanifolds: Introduction and main results

 Given an isometric immersion $\iota\colon M \hookrightarrow Q$ between Riemannian manifolds $M$ and $Q$, a natural problem is to describe the geometry of $\iota(M)\equiv \iota$ through the extrinsic shape of simple test curves in $M$.
 For example, choosing $M$-geodesics as test curves, one proves that $\iota$ is totally geodesic if and only if the extrinsic shape of every geodesic of $M$ is a geodesic of $Q$.
 Here, and in the rest of the paper, the \textit{extrinsic shape} of a curve $\gamma$ in $M$ is the curve $\iota \circ \gamma$.

-Another fundamental result of this sort is the well-known theorem of Nomizu and Yano \cite{nomizu1974}, characterizing extrinsic spheres by the property that the extrinsic shape of every circle in $M$ is a circle in $Q$.
-Recall that a circle in a Riemannian manifold is a curve whose Cartan development in the tangent space is an ordinary circle.
+Another fundamental result of this sort is the well-known theorem of Nomizu and Yano~\cite{nomizu1974}, characterizing extrinsic spheres, i.e., totally umbilic submanifolds whose mean curvature vector is parallel in the normal bundle, by the property that the extrinsic shape of every circle in $M$ is a circle in $Q$.
+Recall that a \textit{circle} in a Riemannian manifold is a curve whose Cartan development in the tangent space is an ordinary circle; see Definition~\ref{CartanDEF}.

-Extrinsic spheres are totally umbilic (immersed) submanifolds whose mean curvature vector is parallel with respect to the normal connection.
-A closely related concept, first studied by Chen in \cite{chen1980}, is that of totally umbilic submanifold with \emph{normalized} parallel mean curvature vector.
+A concept closely related to extrinsic sphere, first studied by Chen in \cite{chen1980}, is that of totally umbilic submanifold with \emph{normalized} parallel mean curvature vector.
 In this case, only a unit vector field in the direction of the (nonzero) mean curvature vector is required to be parallel.